 Gather the ingredients.

 Add ice to the cocktail shaker until full.
-Seal the shaker and shake until it is cold.
+Seal the shaker and shake until it is cold to the touch.

-Strain cocktail into a rocks glass filled with ice and garnish with cinnamon stick and orange, if desired.
+Strain the cocktail into a rocks glass filled with ice and garnish with a cinnamon stick and orange slice, if desired.